MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/scom/plan-sqlserver-design.md

 ### Cluster failover policy

 Windows Server Failover Clustering is a high availability platform that is constantly monitoring the network connections and health of the nodes in a cluster.
 If a node isn't reachable over the network, then recovery action is taken to recover and bring applications and services online on another node in the cluster.
-The default settings out of the box are optimized for failures where there is a complete loss of a server, which is considered a ‘hard’ failure.
+The default settings out of the box are optimized for failures where there's a complete loss of a server, which is considered a ‘hard’ failure.
 These would be unrecoverable failure scenarios such as the failure of non-redundant hardware or power.
 In these situations, the server is lost and the goal is for Failover Clustering to quickly detect the loss of the server and rapidly recover on another server in the cluster.
 To accomplish this fast recovery from hard failures, the default settings for cluster health monitoring are fairly aggressive.
-However, they are fully configurable to allow flexibility for a variety of scenarios.
+However, they're fully configurable to allow flexibility for a variety of scenarios.

 These default settings deliver the best behavior for most customers; however, as clusters are stretched from being inches to possibly miles apart, the cluster may become exposed to additional and potentially unreliable networking components between the nodes.
 Another factor is that the quality of commodity servers is constantly increasing, coupled with augmented resiliency through redundant components (such as dual power supplies, NIC teaming, and multi-path I/O), the number of non-redundant hardware failures may potentially be fairly rare.
 Because hard failures may be less frequent, some customers may wish to tune the cluster for transient failures, where the cluster is more resilient to brief network failures between the nodes.
 By increasing the default failure thresholds, you can decrease the sensitivity to brief network issues that last a short period of time.